mraggi/discreture/README.md

 The following benchmarks where done on a i7-5820K CPU @ 3.30GHz, using Manjaro Linux with gcc 7.2.1.
 All tests were done using boost::container::static_vector (*i.e.* no heap memory).

 The important columns are Speed and Speed (w/o _fast).
+Higher is better.
 They mean "how many (combinations/permutations/etc) were generated in one second".
 Tests were done with e.g. `combinations_fast` and `combinations` respectively.
 Times are only reported for _fast version.

 |Benchmark name                  |   Time     |   # processed     |           Speed (with _fast)    | Speed (w/o _fast) |
 |--------------------------------|------------:|-------------------:|:---------------------:|:--------------:|